-Health Evaluation and Applied Research Development (HEARD) is a USAID-funded project that brings the implementation and technical capacity of 33 global partners together to improve policy development and program implementation in maternal and child health and related USAID global health priority areas by ensuring that evidence is relevant and accessible.
+Health Evaluation and Applied Research Development (HEARD) is a USAID-funded project that brings the implementation and technical capacity of a strategic set of an initial 33 global partners together to generate, synthesize, and use evidence to improve the implementation of policies and programs related to USAID priority areas, and crucial for improving health and development in low and middle-income countries.
 The project runs from 2016-2021.

-HEARD is part of a series of projects supporting USAID’s Health Research Program.
+The HEARD Partnership is part of a series of projects supporting USAID’s Health Research Program.
 To learn more about the whole portfolio, visit the Health Research Program website.

-A major outcome of the HEARD Project will support the development of a global health Implementation Science Collaborative (ISC) to address three major challenges:
+A major outcome of the HEARD Partnership is supporting the development of a global health Implementation Science Collaborative (ISC) to address three major challenges of implementation science:

 The four main strategies of the Project are: